awslabs/graphstorm/docs/source/cli/model-training-inference/configuration-run.rst

     - Yaml: ``imbalance_class_weights: 0.1,0.2,0.3``
     - Argument: ``--imbalance-class-weights 0.1,0.2,0.3``
     - Default value: ``None``
-- **return_proba**: For classification task, this configuration determines whether to return probability estimates for each class or the maximum probable class.
+- **return_proba**: In classification inference, this parameter determines whether the output files will contain probability estimates for each class or the maximum probable class in the output predicitons.
 Set true to return probability estimates and false to return the maximum probable class.

     - Yaml: ``return_proba: true``
     - Argument: ``--return-proba true``